Dave-Sterry/PortlandAnimalShelter.Solution/README.md

 Last updated on 01/22/21

 ## **Project Description**
-An API that allows users to GET, POST, PUT, and DELETE listings for Cats and Dogs at an Animal Shelter
+An API that allows users to GET, POST, PUT, and DELETE listings for Cats and Dogs at an Animal Shelter.
+This was a Friday Independent project for Epicodus to further my understanding of building my own API with functioning routes.

 ## **User Stories**

 As a user, I want to GET and POST Dogs and Cats.
 As a user, I want to GET Dogs and Cats by id.
-As a user, I want to PUT and DELETE Dogs and Cats from the shelter.
+As a user, I want to PUT (Edit) and DELETE Dogs and Cats from the shelter.
+As a user, I want to get a random Dog or Cat returned to me

 ## **Required for Use**
 * C# and .Net Core installed on your local machine.
 Download .Net Core [Here](https://dotnet.microsoft.com/download) Follow the instructions to install on your machine